GC2407CIZV/Google-Advanced-Data-Analytics/Salifort/README.md

-# Salifort Motors Employee Turnover Prediction
+# Salifort Motors Employee Turnover Prediction Project

+This repository contains the analysis and predictive modeling for employee turnover at Salifort Motors, a fictional consulting firm.
+This project aims to provide data-driven insights to the Human Resources (HR) department to improve employee retention.

 ## Project Overview

-This capstone project focuses on analyzing employee survey data from Salifort Motors, a large consulting firm, to provide data-driven suggestions to the Human Resources (HR) department regarding employee retention.
-The goal is to build predictive models that can identify factors influencing employee turnover and offer actionable insights.

-## Description and Deliverables

-Upon completion, the project will deliver:

-1.  **Executive Summary:** A one-page summary for external stakeholders, outlining the project's findings and recommendations.
-2.  **Code Notebook:** A comprehensive Jupyter Notebook detailing the data analysis, model building, and evaluation process.

-The project requires selecting either a regression model or machine learning model to predict employee turnover.
-The deliverables will include model evaluation, data visualizations, ethical considerations, and troubleshooting resources.

-## Company Background

-Salifort Motors is a large consulting firm concerned about high employee turnover rates.
-The HR department aims to improve employee satisfaction and retention by analyzing employee survey data.
+The HR department at Salifort Motors is concerned about high employee turnover rates.
+They seek to understand the key factors contributing to this issue and develop effective retention strategies.
+This project utilizes employee survey data to build predictive models and identify actionable insights.

+## Files

+* **`Activity_ Course 7 Salifort Motors project lab.ipynb`**: Jupyter Notebook containing the complete data analysis, model building, and evaluation process.
+* **`Course 7 PACE strategy document.pdf`**: PDF document detailing the project's planning, analysis, construction, evaluation, and execution stages using the PACE methodology.
+* **`Executive summary.pdf`**: PDF document summarizing the project's findings, recommendations, and actionable steps for stakeholders.
+* **`HR_capstone_dataset.csv`**: The dataset used for analysis, containing employee survey data.
+* **`Activity overview.pdf`**: Overview of the activity and the project scope.
+* **`README.md`**: This file, providing an overview of the project.

-## Business Case
+## Methodology

-The HR department seeks to understand the factors driving employee turnover to develop effective retention strategies.
-Predicting which employees are likely to leave can help identify and address these factors, reducing the costs associated with hiring and training new employees.
+This project follows the PACE (Plan, Analyze, Construct, Evaluate, Execute) methodology:

+1.  **Plan:** Define the problem, stakeholders, goals, and initial data observations.
+2.  **Analyze:** Perform exploratory data analysis (EDA), clean the data, and identify key relationships and patterns.
+3.  **Construct:** Build and train predictive models (Logistic Regression, Decision Tree, XGBoost, Random Forest, SVM).
+4.  **Evaluate:** Evaluate model performance using relevant metrics (accuracy, precision, recall, F1-score, AUC-ROC, Cohen's Kappa).
+5.  **Execute:** Interpret model results, provide actionable recommendations, and conduct simulated A/B testing.

 ## Data

-The dataset contains 15,000 rows and 10 columns, including:
+The dataset (`HR_capstone_dataset.csv`) contains 15,000 rows and 10 columns:

 * `satisfaction_level`: Employee-reported job satisfaction level [0–1]
 * `last_evaluation`: Score of employee's last performance review [0–1]